 Staff considering retirement or reducing hours

-We are supportive of the increasing numbers of our staff who are working beyond ‘customary’ retirement ages and consider their requests to work flexibly, or reduced hours, or to retrain or put themselves forward for new positions.
-We also offer Pre-Retirement Workshops for staff who wish to gain further insights into managing the transition into retirement, considering their options and planning for the future.
+We are supportive of the increasing numbers of our staff who are working beyond ‘customary’ retirement ages.
+We consider requests to work flexibly, to work reduced hours, and to retrain.

 We offer pre-retirement workshops and pension surgeries.
 These give insight into managing the transition into retirement and considering their options.